stjude/cis-x/src/core/README.md

     This file can can be created with Bambino and then preprocessed using the steps taken in "[The genetic basis of early T-cell precursor acute lymphoblastic leukaemia][22237106]".

   * `sv` Somatic SVs.
-This is a tab-deliminated file containing somatic-acquired structural variants (SV) in the cancer genome.
+This is a tab-delimited file containing somatic-acquired structural variants (SV) in the cancer genome.
 The file must have the following columns: